HatmanStack/snow-flask-whoami/README.md

 # Snowflake Flask App
 This repository contains an Application written using Flask and Vega-Lite charts hosted on the Major Cloud providers that displays Database information from a single Snowflake Database.
+The data is Live so changes on one cloud provider affect all other providers.

 ## Clouds
 * GPC: https://snow-web-app-f3jmjyxrpq-uc.a.run.app/